PedroTL/PedroTL/README.md

 ### Hi there 👋
 ---
-I'm João Pedro T. T. Lucas, an extension fellow at the [Pontifical Catholic University of Campinas Observatory](https://observatorio.puc-campinas.edu.br/) in Brazil.
+I'm João Pedro T. T. Lucas, an research assistant at the [Pontifical Catholic University of Campinas Observatory](https://observatorio.puc-campinas.edu.br/) in Brazil.

 ### Intrests
 ---